BRIEF-Changshu Automotive Trim sets up auto parts JV in Tianjin

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says it completed establishment of auto parts JV in Tianjin, which is capitalized at 45 million yuan
+* Says the co set up auto parts JV in Tianjin, under cooperation with Greiner Perfoam GmbH

 Further company coverage: (Beijing Headline News)